Hybrid Math 7

 Loaned Math 7 Textbook, PDF of additional support materials/worksheets.

 Parental role is simply to makes sure students are doing their weekly math practice as outlined by Ms. Lisa.
-EVERYTHING ELSE IS PROVIDED!
+EVERYTHING ELSE IS PROVIDED.
 This is a COMPLETE fall semester math 7 course.

-14-week long spring semester with 1.5 hours of in-person instruction per week
+Weekly classes for 14-weeks.
+1.75 hours of in-person instruction per week

 -